We've added new tests for swine diseases -- see our menu for a complete listing.

 This parasite lives in the intestine of horses and can be a potential cause of diarrhea in foals.

 Diagnosis of trichomoniasis may not be easy due to clinical symptoms which may resemble those of poxvirus, candidiasis or vitamin A deficiency.
 Trichomonas can be misidentified in initial microscopic examination because of its similarity to Giardia.
 The other difficulty in identification of this parasite is that the trichomonad does not survive long after the death of the host.
 Complementary testing by PCR may be used to eliminate false negative microscopy results.
-Molecular detection of this trichomonad by PCR does not require living parasites and provides a high degree of sensitivity and specificity.
+Molecular detection by PCR does not require living parasites and provides a high degree of sensitivity and specificity.

 Utilities:

-• Confirm the disease causing agent
+• Help confirm the disease causing agent

 • Environmental monitoring

-• Minimize human exposure to this parasite
+• Minimize human exposure to these parasites

 • Safety monitoring of biological products and vaccines that derive from birds